 Sallie Mae was happy to give me a payment plan with negative amortization in which the payments were less than the accruing interest.
 That means the principal balance grows when the interest compounds, although less so than if no payments were being made at all.
 I didn’t have any other options to make ends meet (government employees and most attorneys cannot take side jobs due to potential conflicts of interest).

 I figured my salary would increase with the agency.
-Or, I thought, I would eventually enter private practice at a law firm salary and be able to pay off the student loans.
+Or, I thought, I would eventually enter private practice at a law firm salary and be able to pay off the student loans and end my law school debt.

 At that time and for many years to come, I acted on an unspoken, likely unrecognized, worldview that the future would be better, more lucrative, than my present.
 I have perhaps swung too far to the opposite point of view.
 Now I think that each year seems to be harder, more impoverished, than the last.